Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles: Solving Jigsaw Puzzles

-As previously mentioned earlier on, we also leave a random gap between the tiles to discourage the CFN from learning low-level statistics.
-This was also done in \cite{Carl2015}.
+To avoid shortcuts we employ multiple techniques.
+To prevent mapping the appearance to an absolute position we feed multiple Jigsaw puzzles of the same image to the CFN (an average of $69$ out of $1000$ possible puzzle configurations) and make sure that the tiles are shuffled as much as possible by choosing configurations with sufficiently large average Hamming distance.
+In this way the same tile would have to be assigned to multiple positions (possibly all $9$) thus making the mapping of features $F_i$ to any absolute position equally likely.
+To avoid shortcuts due to edge continuity and pixel intensity distribution we also leave a random gap between the tiles.
+This discourages the CFN from learning low-level statistics and was also done in \cite{Carl2015}.
 During training we resize each input image until either the height or the width matches $256$ pixels and preserve the original aspect ratio.
 Then, we crop a random region from the resized image of size $225\times225$ and split it into a $3\times 3$ grid of $75\times 75$ pixels tiles.
 We then extract a $64\times 64$ region from each tile by introducing random shifts and feed them to the network.
 Thus, we have an average gap of $11$ pixels between the tiles.
 However, the gaps may range from a minimum of $0$ pixels to a maximum of $22$ pixels.
+To avoid shortcuts due to chromatic aberration we jitter the color channels and use grayscale images (see more details in the Experiments section).
+In subsection~\ref{subsec:shortcuts} we perform ablation studies on the techniques we use to prevent the shortcuts.

-No color dropping or filling image channels with noise was needed.
 We used Caffe \cite{jia2014caffe} and modified the code to choose random image patches and permutations during the training time.
 This allowed us to keep the dataset small ($1.3$M images from ImageNet) and the training efficient, while the CFN could see an average of $69$ different puzzles per image (that is about $90$M different Jigsaw puzzles).